Last updated on 17 June 2019

-Stakeholders benefit from, and are affected by, the thing.
+Passive Stakeholders are affected by, but have no influence over, the thing.

-Human Experience Design considers the needs of users, customers, & stakeholders.
+Human Experience Design considers the needs of users, customers, active stakeholders & passive stakeholders.

 For example, let’s say Company X wants to issue all their employees a Fairphone (it’s an ethically produced smartphone).
 While employees use them, it’s a procurement manager who actually buys them.
 But there are lots of stakeholders here:

-- Fairphone business managers benefit from the design (How many customers will buy them?)
+- Fairphone business managers benefit from and influence the design (How many customers will buy them?)

-- Fairphone engineers are affected by the design (How difficult is it to develop & build?)
+- Fairphone engineers are affected by and can influence the design (How difficult is it to develop & build?)